 GeneCards Summary for GRB7 Gene

 GRB7 (Growth Factor Receptor Bound Protein 7) is a Protein Coding gene.
 Diseases associated with GRB7 include silver-russell syndrome and breast cancer.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Among its related pathways are Akt Signaling Pathway and Immune response IL-23 signaling pathway.
 GO annotations related to this gene include identical protein binding and protein kinase binding.
 An important paralog of this gene is GRB14.

 UniProtKB/Swiss-Prot Summary for GRB7 Gene